nagamanikandans/Automation/README.md

-Page Object model Test automation approach using Selenium with Java, TestNG and Maven
+Page Object Model(POM) Test automation approach using Selenium with Java, TestNG and Maven